personio/datadog-synthetic-test-support/CONTRIBUTING.md

 While filling the form, add all relevant information, including:

-* Detailed test/use case that would help to reproduce and understand the issue
+* Detailed test/use case that would help to reproduce and understand the issue.
-* The version of our library being used
+* The version of our library being used.
-* Any modifications you've made relevant to the issue
+* Any modifications you've made relevant to the issue.
-* Anything unusual about your environment or deployment
+* Anything unusual about your environment or deployment.

 ## Contributions via Pull Requests